 - Wear a face mask and gloves at all times while in public

 - Carry a hand sanitizer with you and use it regularly

 - Maintain physical distance between you and other passengers

-- Carry antiseptic wipes and use them to wipe down any surfaces you’re touching
+- Bring antiseptic wipes with you and use them to wipe down any surfaces you’re touching.

-Even when you’re not traveling or moving, make sure you:
+Even when you’re not traveling or moving, save your health, and make sure you:

 - Wash your hands regularly, for at least 20 seconds, with warm water and soap

 - Avoid touching your nose, mouth, and eyes, especially with unwashed hands

 - Use a tissue to cough and sneeze, and dispose of it right away